Moonipur/GeTH-CRU/README.md

 # GeTH-CRU

-  This respiratory use for developing DNA sequencing preprocesses.
+  This respiratory was created for developing DNA sequencing preprocesses.
-  Finally, we will have the workflow for QC and QA report.
+  Finally, we will have the workflow that reporting QC and QA.